begmuhommet/low-ops-docs/docs/how-to/application_actions.md

 ![](../assets/start_application.jpg)

-2. Click on `Confirm` in the pop up window that appears.
+2. Click on the `Confirm` button in the pop up window that appears.

 3. The Status field should change to `Deploying`.